Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 }
 ```

-See Examples -section for reference.
+See examples -section for reference.

 ## Plugin development

 - Plugin development documentation can be found in the [Netflix/metaflow-ui](https://github.com/Netflix/metaflow-ui/blob/master/docs/plugin-system.md) repository.
-- See [example plugins](https://github.com/Netflix/metaflow-ui/tree/master/plugin-api/Examples) for reference implementation.
+- See [example plugins](https://github.com/Netflix/metaflow-ui/tree/master/plugin-api/Examples) for a reference implementation.

 ## Examples